Can Low Cost Training Damage Your Career?

-Management training is becoming an increasingly completive market, with the emergence of very low cost providers offering cheap training.
-But do such low cost course offer value for money or is it worth paying a premium for quality?
+Management training is becoming an increasingly competitive market, with the emergence of very low cost providers offering cheap training.
+But do such low cost courses offer value for money or is it worth paying a premium for quality?

 Quality Learning is Very Important

 Attending a course is a big commitment of your time.
 You will want to boost your skills by selecting a course that is practical and engaging, delivered by an experienced trainer; someone who has the ability and the experience to relate the theory to practice and the time to help you work out how to apply the principles to your job.
 Application is very important because you want the develop the knowledge and skills that are going to improve your effectiveness in your career bot now and in the future.
 A quality training provider will have smaller class sizes and trainers who are as recognised experts in their knowledge area.

 To identify a quality training provider you should look for the ASEPCT logo on a members website.
 This is because all AsTrE members sigh up to a quality standard below